carlospr/iris-datapipe/README.md

 ### Database resource
 Make sure that `CSPSystem` user in InterSystems IRIS have read permission on the resource of the database where you have installed DataPipe.

-# Upgrading from 0.x version to 2.x version
+# Upgrading from previous version

-See [CONTRIB.md](./CONTRIB.md) *Testing Upgrade from DataPipe 0.0.2 to DataPipe 2.x* section
+See [CONTRIB.md](./CONTRIB.md) *Upgrading from previous versions* section for detailed instructions.